zeek/zeek-docs/doc/script-reference/statements.rst

     variables for free, so this should be preferred to accessing the values in a separate lookup inside the loop.

-    Note that the loop variable in a "for" statement is not allowed to be a global variable, and it does not need to be declared prior to the "for" statement.
+    Note that the loop variable in a ``for`` statement is not allowed to be a global variable, and it does not need to be declared prior to the ``for`` statement.
 The type will be inferred from the elements of the expression.